flowlog.c)Code references (section markers in flowlog.c):

 reset[file]. doesn’t load

-my program”Flowlog supports the common top-level consult shorthand, but it only works when the file can be resolved on disk.
+my program”Flowlog supports the common top-level consult shorthand, but it only works when the file can be resolved on disk (SECTION 25 and SECTION 26).

 Try: